Castellana Caves: Discovery

 In 1938 the Provincial Tourist Board of Bari asked the Italian Institute of Speleology of Postojna for a speleologist to make an inspection in some caves of the area that have been already explored to turn them into a tourist attraction.
 But none of them, because of their limited extension, was in this way useful.

 The 23 January 1938, finally, Anelli climbed down into the Grave, whose bottom was full of a large amount of waste material, accumulated there by the passing of time.
 He descended to the floor, and then he ventured out to a corridor that disappeared into the darkness and then he found himself in a passage half hidden by stalactites and stalagmites and finally in a huge cave, later called "Cave of the Monuments".
-This cavern was so huge that his acetylene lamp could not light the vault and the walls and so he decided to come back two days later to continue his exploration.
-This time Anelli was helped by a bold worker from Castellana, Vito Matarrese.
+This cavern was so large that his acetylene lamp could not light the vault and the walls and so he decided to come back two days later to continue his exploration.
+This time Anelli was helped by a worker from Castellana, Vito Matarrese.
 Together they descended into the cave and continued the exploration for more than 300 metres.
-But they had to stop at the end of a short descending gallery in front of a deep abyss, today known as the Snake Corridor.
+They stopped at the end of a short descending gallery in front of a deep abyss, today known as the Snake Corridor.

 Two months later, in March 1938, Anelli came back to Castellana and, again with Matarrese, continued the exploration.
 But, once more, he had to stop by reaching a new chasm more than 600 metres far from the first cave.
-Professor Anelli spent several days in Castellana and started the first ever survey on the caves, which was completed in September 1938, during his third stay in Castellana.
+Professor Anelli spent several days in Castellana and started the first survey on the caves, which was completed in September 1938.
 When Anelli left Castellana, it was Vito Matarrese who was responsible for the exploration of the caves.
 He climbed over the precipice of the Desert Corridor and discovered the last cave, the White Cave, in 1940.